Documentation Index

 • Deep Archive Class: Suitable for long-term archived data that is rarely accessed.

-4. Click the [Start transfer] button.
+4. Click [Start transfer].

-5. Click the [Close] button after the transfer completes.
+5. Click [Close] after the transfer completes.

 Note

 Only objects in the standard class can be changed to the deep archive class.
-To move objects from the deep archive class, restore object first and then copy it.
+To move objects from the deep archive class, Restore object first and then copy it.

 Change metadata